 Date Night can mean a lot of things depending on timing and mood.
 A Date Night after a deployment might call for a night of romance while a Date Night after weeks of long hours at the Pentagon or a PCS might call for a casual night of relaxation and fun!

-The nation’s capital offers a variety of Date Night options with its scenic monuments and award-winning dining scene.
+The nation’s capitol offers a variety of Date Night options with its scenic monuments and award-winning dining scene.
+Whether you are stationed at the Pentagon, Joint Base Anacostia-Bolling, Walter Reed National Military Medical Center, MCB Quantico, the Marine Barracks D.C., or any of the military bases in the greater D.C. area, then it is an easy trip into downtown D.C.
 Planning an unforgettable evening in downtown D.C. has never been easier with our list of Top Date Nights.

 The Romantic Easy Date Night

 Watch a beautiful sunset from the Key Bridge over the Potomac River.
 Then walk over to the historic Watergate Hotel and enjoy a steak dinner at the French-American restaurant, Kingbird.
 You can end the night with your sweetheart atop the Watergate at the Top of the Gate rooftop bar and lounge.
 Beautiful 360-degree views of the Potomac River, the Kennedy Center, and the DC skyline are a perfect way to end a romantic evening.

 The Adventurous Date Night

 At the heart of D.C. are the monuments and memorials.
 See it all under a different light by taking a romantic twilight tour.
 The Washington Monument, the Jefferson Memorial, the Tidal Basin, and the Lincoln Memorial have never looked better.
 There are more than a dozen tours to choose from.